Law on Oligarchs (Ukraine)

-The Bill on Oligarchs in Ukraine, also known as De-Oligarchization, is a political measure launched by Ukrainian president Volodymyr Zelenskyy directed against the large entrepreneurs' influence on political processes.
+The Law on Oligarchs, also known as De-oligarchization, is a 2021 law initiated by Ukrainian president Volodymyr Zelenskyy directed against the influence of Ukrainian oligarchs on political processes.
 It received the corresponding name after the registration of the bill "On the Prevention of Threats to National Security Related to the Excessive Influence of Persons who have Significant Economic or Political Weight in Public Life (Oligarchs)" (Reg.
 No. 5599).

-Key Purpose
+Key purpose

-The law on oligarchs is designed to create a special register of persons depending on their fortune level and involvement in social and political processes in the country.
-The register classifies 13 people whom the state will limit the ability to finance political parties and participate in the acquisition of state-owned enterprises on an equal basis with other citizens.
+The law on oligarchs is designed to create a special register of persons depending on their level of wealth and involvement in social and political processes in the country.

-According to the bill, the basis for the inclusion of oligarchs into the register will be the National Security and Defense Council (NSDC) decision.
+According to the bill, the basis for the inclusion of oligarchs in the register will be decided by the National Security and Defense Council (NSDC).
+ThenNSDC secretary Oleksiy Danilov said in May 2021 that there were 13 people who could be classified as oligarchs.

-According to the document, any three of the four conditions are sufficient for the NSDC to include a person into a register of oligarchs:
+According to the bill, any three of the four conditions are sufficient for the NSDC to include a person into a register of oligarchs: